Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 Improve ``find_faces_store_embeddings.py``:

-* Add a switch to allow setting the "face detecting" parameters
+* Add a switch to allow playing with the "face detecting" parameters

   This would save me haing to edit the code when I want to explore different values.

-* Make a different table for each set of parameters
+* Make a different table for each set of those parameters

   This would save me havng to ``DELETE FROM pictures`` each time I changed the settings, and also save me from having to re-run the "calculate and store embeddings" step if I wanted to re-investigate older embeddings.

-* Add a switch for "generate reference face"
+* Add a switch to store my "reference face"

   Storing the reference face embedding seems sensible.
-One table for all the references might work, and then access them by the filename + settings key.

-Some other thoughts:

-* Name the output table using the parameter values
-* Automatically create it if it doesn't exist
-* Probably also allow giving a "base name" if the user wants - this might make storing the reference face easier
-* The "generate reference face" switch would assume a base name (e.g. reference) and would also (by default?) check that there's only one face

 Improve ``find_nearby_faces.py``

-* Add a switch to specify which face (from the db) to look for
+* Add a switch to choose the "referene face" from the database
 * Add a switch to specify which table to search

-Some other thoughts:

-* As implied, don't recalculate the reference face each time
-  - so need to work out a way of specifying the face that is wanted, from the database
-* Since tables now have the settings in their names, probably allow

-  1. Specify the table name explicitly
-  2. Give the same "settings" switches as from find_faces_store_embeddings, and recalculate the table name - this may be easier to use!

-I'd also expect to share common code, and might look at using classes to save passing around so many variables
+Also, look for general code improvements, including sharing code, and especially upload the records to the database in a more efficient way!

 Part the fourth: Why PostgreSQL?
 --------------------------------